latyanvikas/data_science_blogpost/README.md

 Data for the year 2018, 2019 & 2020 can be downloaded form here --> https://insights.stackoverflow.com/survey

+You will need to create a foler with name data and rename the survey files as survey_result_public_year.csv. for example : 2018 file will be renamed as survey_result_public_2018.csv and so on.

 Notebooks available here showcase the analysis of the above questions.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at the post available [here](https://medium.com/@vikaslatyan/most-common-programming-used-by-men-and-women-in-india-and-salary-comparison-between-them-3f522f72bcf).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>